-In one of our recent conference calls, we discussed how implementation failures are just a consequence of the industry we work in.
-We like to be involved upfront with clients (of course!) and we do all we can to avoid failed implementations, but all too often we get called in to help save an implementation that has gone astray.
+Implementation failures are just a consequence of the industry we work in.
+We like to be involved and upfront with clients — and we do all we can to avoid failed implementations — but all too often, we get called in to help save an implementation that has gone astray.
 Suffice it to say, we have become experts in the art of bringing botched implementations back to life.

 While that sounds fairly obvious, it’s a very real issue that we run into with many companies.
 Typically we see companies decide they need to upgrade their ERP or their software applications because of a problem that arises within the company, so they choose a certain software application to solve said problem.
 Perhaps they are adding a new entity or expanding overseas and need to add new currency.
 Perhaps a mandate comes down from a higher level in the company that requires new software.
 Either way, management starts shopping for a new application.